 NOTE: facial recognition is not available in some states, so check the manufacturer’s website to be sure your area allows it before purchasing one.

-Baby monitors used to limit caregivers to staying within certain ranges to keep the connection, but today most come with mobile apps.
+Baby monitors and nanny cams used to limit caregivers to staying within certain ranges to keep the connection, but today most come with mobile apps.

-Family and caregivers can now monitor a parent on their smartphones, IOS computers, Android computers, or tablets.
+Family and caregivers can now monitor a parent on their mobile device, including smartphones, IOS computers, Android computers, or tablets.

 Movement Sensors For The Elderly